 Instead of handing over data to a third party, ONLYOFFICE runs in your own data center, guaranteeing 100% confidentiality of the documents.

-Integration in Nextcloud makes it easy to work on documents alone, with other Nextcloud users or with others whom participate through a publicly shared link.
+Integration in Nextcloud makes it easy to work on documents alone, with other Nextcloud users or with others who participate through a publicly shared link.

 Powerful spreadsheet editor

-Organize and manage your data online in XLSX, ODS and CSV files with over 400 formulas and create colorful visualisations.
+Organize and manage your data online in XLSX, ODS, and CSV files with over 400 formulas and create colorful visualizations.

 Beautiful presentation builder